Dad, I'm Sorry: Box office

 As of the morning of March 7, 2021, according to Box Office Vietnam, the total box office revenue of Dad, I'm Sorry is more than VND 33.8 billion.
-With nearly 7,000 screenings from March 5th to March 8th, more than Gái già lắm chiêu V, the film is expected to soon reach over VND 100 billion in revenue.
+With nearly 7,000 screenings from March 5 to March 8, more than Gái già lắm chiêu V, the film is expected to soon reach over VND 100 billion in revenue.

+Possible sequel

+In an interview broadcast on Vietnam Television (VTV) on March 14, 2021, Trấn Thành said he had no plans to make sequels to Dad, I'm Sorry, adding: "For me, the content of a work must have enough material for part 2, part 3, then we should continue.
+I do not, for profit or because people like it too much, create a work that has the breath of past success, that would be boring.
+For me, an artist likes continuous creativity so that the audience has more choices."